Categories: Projects and equipment; Commerce and business

 My booth contents require the biggest vehicle possible.
 Even then,

-I'm scrambling to fit everything.
+it's a scramble to fit everything.

 from car to booth, the so-called last mile.